haxiomic/dts2hx/README.md

     - [ ] [Hopefully quoted field names will arrive in 4.2](https://github.com/HaxeFoundation/haxe/pull/9433)
 - [ ] Intersection types: rasterize where possible
 - [ ] :star2: **1.0 Release**

-# FAQ

-- **Should I publish generated types to haxelib?**

-    Ideally dts2hx replaces the need to install externs from haxelib, however if the generated externs are not perfect and require manual fixups you may want to publish a curated version to haxelib.
-Before you do that please consider opening an issue here noting the fixup required instead – it would be better if dts2hx converted more modules perfectly

-- **Generating externs with `@:jsRequire()` or `@:native()`**

-    TypeScript type definitions specify whether or not the symbols are accessible globally (`@:native()`) or via module resolution (`@:jsRequire()`).
-Many type definitions [include both globally available and modular symbols](https://github.com/haxiomic/dts2hx/blob/master/examples/pixi.js/Main.hx#L2).
-If a library has global symbols, they will be emitted in a package called `global`. all types in the `global` package use `@:native()` metadata, whereas types elsewhere will use `@:jsRequire()`.

-    If your types only use `@:jsRequire` and you want to run in a browser (like the [three.js type definitions](https://github.com/haxiomic/dts2hx/tree/alpha-0.9.0/examples/three)), then you can use a bundler.
-I recommend [esbuild](https://github.com/evanw/esbuild) over webpack and others because it has by far the best performance (~100 milliseconds bundling time).
-[Here's an example for three.js](https://github.com/haxiomic/dts2hx/blob/cb48748bbc8cc8f34a6768cee41acf13612a70a6/examples/three/build.hxml#L10)

-- What makes this different from previous approaches?

-   The idea of generating Haxe externs from `.d.ts` files is not new, [ts2hx](https://github.com/Simn/ts2hx) for instance was started 5 years ago already.
-However, this turned out to not be viable because it implemented a TypeScript parser in Haxe.
-The maintenance effort required turned out to be too great since TypeScript is evolving quickly.

-   This project takes the _opposite_ approach and hooks into the TypeScript compiler API, which simplifies future maintenance a lot.